 - white ribbon

-NOTE: I used air dry clay because I had it on hand.
+NOTE: I used air-dry clay because it was already in my craft room.
 Use whatever type of clay you have.
-Don’t feel like you need to buy anything special to make these.
-If you need to buy clay, you do not need much for this project.
+Don't feel like you need to buy anything special to make these.
+If you need to purchase clay, you do not need much for this project.
 That hunk pictured below would have made a dozen or more of these feathers.

 Step 1: Create Feather Shape Out Of Clay